4 Bedroom Home in Pleasant Prairie - $357,900

 BRAND NEW HOME IN PLEASANT PRAIRIE!!
 Simply Gorgeous!!
-2,500 Sq Ft with Spacious Open Atmosphere in the Kitchen to Living Room!
-Granite Countertops, Stainless Steel Microwave and Dishwasher, Upgraded Carpet & Padding, Plus Luxury Vinyl Floors, and High End Finishes!
-Beautiful White Cabinetry & Large Pantry Closet.
+2,500 Sq Ft with Spacious Open Atmosphere in the Kitchen to Liv Rm!
+Granite C- Tops, S-Steel Microwave and Dishwasher, Upgraded Carpet & Padding, Plus Luxury Vinyl Floors, and High End Finishes!
+Beautiful White Cabinetry & Lrg Pantry Closet.
 Sliders to Deck to Enjoy the Mature Trees in Your Yard and Neighborhood.
-Extra Large Master Suite w/Gigantic Walk In Closet, and Luxurious Bath!!
-A Total of 4 Bedrooms!
+Extra Large Master Suite w/Gigantic W-In Closet, and Luxurious Bath!!
+A Total of 4 BRs!
 3 Bedrooms on Lower Level!
 HUGE ROOMS!!
-Plus Lower Level has Laundry Room with Granite Countertops and White Cabinetry too!
+Plus Low Lev has Laundry Rm with Granite C-Tops and White Cabinetry too!
 2 Car Gar!
 Concrete Drive and Seeded Lawn Complete this Smart Purchase!

 4 Bedroom Home in Pleasant Prairie - $357,900